kariemoorman/learn-cybersecurity/tools/nmap.md

 -sC: This option enables the default scripts from the Nmap Scripting Engine (NSE), performing a script scan.
 These scripts can perform various tasks, including service version detection, vulnerability detection, and enumeration.

--vvv Verbose; provides very detailed information during the scan.
+-vvv Very, very verbose; provides very detailed information during the scan.

 -p-: Full port scan; instructs Nmap to scan all 65,535 ports on the target.